Posted by Idaho Youth Ranch on Sep 14, 2018, 9:58:05 AM

 Monitoring Your Child on Social Media

-As a parent, you have the right to monitor your child online or to monitor their devices.
+As a parent, you have the right to monitor your child online or to have access to their devices.
 We highly recommend you do so for their protection (and potentially to protect others).
 Nick Wingfield of the New York Times has some good things to say on this topic in his article Should You Spy on Your Kids.

 A Pew Research Center survey of adults with children 13 to 17 years old, published this year, found: